|297G.03||Distilled spirits and wine; rate of tax.|

 Subd.
 5. Determination of appeal.
 On the basis of applicable law and available information, the commissioner shall determine the validity, if any, in whole or part of the appeal and notify the taxpayer of the decision.
 This notice must be in writing and contain the basis for the determination.

 Subd.
 6. Agreement determining tax liability.
 When it appears to be in the best interests of the state, the commissioner may settle any taxes, penalties, or interest that the commissioner has under consideration by virtue of an appeal filed under this section.
 An agreement must be in writing and signed by the commissioner and the taxpayer, or the taxpayer's representative authorized by the taxpayer to enter into an agreement.
-The agreement must be filed in the office of the commissioner.
+The agreement shall be final and conclusive and, except upon a showing of fraud or malfeasance, or misrepresentation of a material fact, the case shall not be reopened as to the matters agreed upon.

 Subd.
 7. Appeal of an administrative determination.
-Following the determination or settlement of an appeal and notwithstanding any period of limitations for making assessments or other determinations to the contrary, the commissioner shall issue an order reflecting that disposition.
+Following the determination of an appeal and notwithstanding any period of limitations for making assessments or other determinations to the contrary, the commissioner shall issue an order reflecting that disposition.
 If the statute of limitations for making assessments or other determinations would have expired before the issuance of this order, except for this section, the order is limited to issues or matters contained in the appealed determination.
-Except in the case of an agreement determining tax under this section, the order is appealable to the Minnesota tax court under section 271.06.
+The order is appealable to the Minnesota Tax Court under section 271.06.

 297G.22 Judicial review.